Frikadellen, Buletten, Fleischpflanzerl

-(Frikadelle (Cologne), Fleischpflanzerl (Bavaria)) Buletten, also known as meat Frikadellen are made of ground meat mixed with softened Brötchen (bread rolls), and are one of Berlin's favorite dishes.
-Served hot or cold, with a pickle, with or without mustard, eaten plain by hand or on a Schrippe (another word for roll) —egal (doesn't matter) — as long as it tastes like Mother's.
+Buletten, also known as Frikadellen (Cologne) and Fleischpflanzerl (Bavaria) are made of ground beef/pork mixed with softened Brötchen (bread rolls).
+They are one of Berlin's favorite dishes.
+Served hot, mainly cold, with a pickle and hot mustard and eaten plain by hand or on a Schrippe (another word for breakfast roll).
 They're served in corner bars, at snack stands, or at home.
-In one variation, they're called Pferdeäppel auf Heu (Road Apples on Hay) — meatballs served over sauerkraut — and in another, they're naturlemeng — with fried potatoes.
+Served on top of sauerkraut, Berliners call them Pferdeäppel auf Heu (Road Apples on Hay).
+Other side dishes that go well with hot or cold Buletten are potato salad, french fries or mashed potatoes.
 Tip: The "mushier" the softened bread, the lighter the meatballs will be.
 The harder the bread is, the firmer the meatballs' consistency will be — but that's a matter of taste in Berlin, or, in the spirit of Prussian King Friedrich II, a.k.a Old Fritz, "To each his own."

 - 1 pound of a mixture of ground beef and ground pork or just ground pork